ryansutrisno/remind-me/README.md

 - “Happy birthday!” dominates results:
   - Adjust the time range (default: now → +30 days).
   - Enable “Reminders only” and “Hide Birthdays calendar”.

+### Sharing / Open Graph previews
+- If Facebook/Twitter shows “Invalid URL” for images, ensure `og:image` and `twitter:image` use absolute URLs (e.g., `https://your-domain/ReminderApps.png`).
+- Place your image in `public/ReminderApps.png` so it is served statically at the site root after build.
+- After changing meta tags, use the sharing debugger to refresh the cache.

+### OAuth consent
+- After adding the profile/email scopes, you may need to re‑consent.
+Use the login button again to grant new scopes.

+## Breaking Changes

+1. OAuth scopes updated: the app now requests `userinfo.profile` and `userinfo.email` to show the Google avatar and email in the navbar.
+Update your OAuth Consent Screen and re‑consent.
+2. Account menu redesign: language, theme and logout are moved under a single avatar button.
+Theme control is an icon toggle (no dropdown).
+3. Default range preset: the dashboard uses “This year” by default and auto‑fills the Start/Until fields.
+Presets are available for month/week and last year/month/week.
+4. Login page background: animated retro grid added.
+Ensure the global CSS includes `@keyframes grid` and `.animate-grid`.
+5. Open Graph image: use `public/ReminderApps.png` with an absolute URL in `index.html` for reliable social previews.

 ## Notes